Psychometric Tests#

 Overview vs. Detailed Output#

-The pipeline generates two types of output for each participant:
+The pipeline generates two types of output:

 Command Line Usage#